tarleb/bobkonf2022/talk.md

 ## Foreign Function Interface

-- Use programs written in a different language
+- Connects programs written in different languages
 - Must support the relevant types
 - Builds bridges from the runtime system.